Mazu: Names and titles

 Although many of Mazu's temples honor her titles Tianhou and Tianfei, it became customary to never pray to her under those names during an emergency since it was believed that, hearing one of her formal titles, Mazu might feel obligated to groom and dress herself as properly befitting her station before receiving the petition.
 Prayers invoking her as Mazu were thought to be answered more quickly.

 History

 Very little is known of the historical Lin Moniang.
 She was apparently a shamaness from a small fishing village on Meizhou Island, part of Fujian's Putian County, in the late 10th century.
-She probably did not live there, however, but on the nearby mainland.
-During this era, Fujian was greatly sinicized by influxes of refugees fleeing invasions of northern China and Mazu's cult, a form that may represent a hybridization of Chinese and local culture.
+She probably did not live there, but on the nearby mainland.
+During this era, Fujian was greatly sinicized by influxes of refugees fleeing invasions of northern China and it has been hypothesised that Mazu's cult represented a hybridization of Chinese and native indigenous culture.
 The earliest record of her cult is from two centuries later, an 1150 inscription that mentions "she could foretell a man's good and ill luck" and, "after her death, the people erected a temple for her on her home island".